index

 6D lattice project S3/2I.6\text{D lattice} \xrightarrow{\;\text{project}\;} S^3/\mathrm{2I}.

-S3/2I Molien 6,10,15 nl=0 deffφ2.S^3/\mathrm{2I} \xrightarrow{\;\text{Molien}\;} \langle 6,10,15 \rangle \xrightarrow{\;n_l = 0\;} d_{\mathrm{eff}} \approx \varphi^2.
+S3/2I Molien 6,10,15 nl=0 deff=φ2.S^3/\mathrm{2I} \xrightarrow{\;\text{Molien}\;} \langle 6,10,15 \rangle \xrightarrow{\;n_l = 0\;} d_{\mathrm{eff}} = \varphi^2.

 Those 15 missing modes thin the low-energy eigenvalue count.
 By Weyl’s law, the orbifold is topologically three-dimensional but spectrally behaves as dimension φ22.618\varphi^2 \approx 2.618—the effective dimension D\mathcal{D} that enters the β\beta-function.
+The equality is exact: φ2\varphi^2 is the Chebyshev norm ratio at the two icosahedral half-angles, the algebraic object underneath the finite-sample regression.

 projection frustration I=4πφ2 C10 u=I/10.\text{projection} \xrightarrow{\;\text{frustration}\;} I = 4\pi\varphi^2 \xrightarrow{\;C_{10}\;} u^* = I/10.

 The spectral path delivers D\mathcal{D}.
 The frustration path delivers uu^*.
-Both are consequences of a single projection, and they converge in the bracket [u+(D2)lnφ/2][u^* + (\mathcal{D}-2)\ln\varphi/2].
+Both read the same Chebyshev norm ratio, and they converge in the bracket [u+(D2)lnφ/2][u^* + (\mathcal{D}-2)\ln\varphi/2].

 Footnotes